Do you have

 - Are you a woman who has had gestational diabetes or given birth to a baby over 9 lbs?

 - Are you under 65-years-old and get little or no exercise?

 Warning Signs of Diabetes

-All of these symptoms are considered warning signs of diabetes.
+All of these symptoms are considered warning signs.
 If you have any of these symptoms listed below, we recommend talking with your healthcare provider.

 - Blurry vision